Orderability of Homology Spheres Obtained by Dehn Filling: Introduction

 \begin{theorem}\cite[Theorem 1.4]{CD16} Let $K$ be a hyperbolic knot in a $\mathbb{Z}$-homology $3$-sphere $Y$ .
 If the trace field of the knot exterior M has a real embedding then: \begin{itemize} \item[(a)] For all sufficiently large $n$, the $n$-fold cyclic cover of $Y$ branched over $K$ is orderable. \item[(b)] There is an interval I of the form $(-\infty,a)$ or $(a,\infty)$ so that the Dehn filling $M(r)$ is orderable for all rational $r\in I$ . \item[(c)] There exists $b>0$ so that for every rational $r\in (-b,0)\cup(0,b)$ the Dehn filling $M(r)$ is orderable. \end{itemize} \end{theorem}

-Recently, Herald and Zhang \cite{HZ} improved Theorem \ref{CDThm1} in the case of $M$ being a $\mathbb{Z}$-homology solid torus by removing the longitudinally rigid condition of $M$.
+Recently, Herald and Zhang \cite{HZ} improved Theorem \ref{CDThm1} in the case of $M$ being a $\mathbb{Z}$-homology solid torus by removing the longitudinally rigid condition (meaning that $M(0)$ has 0-dimensional PSL$_2\mathbb{C}$ character variety apart from the component of reducible representations) of $M$.
 Their result is stated as follows. \begin{theorem} Let $M$ be the exterior of a knot in an integral homology $3$-sphere such that $M$ is irreducible.
 If the Alexander polynomial $\Delta(t)$ of $M$ has a simple root on the unit circle, then there exists a real number $a>0$ such that, for every rational slope $r\in(-a, 0)\cup(0, a)$, the Dehn filling $M(r)$ has left-orderable fundamental group. \end{theorem}

-I will construct holonomy extension locus which has similar properties to translations extension locus as described in Theorem \ref{CDThm0} and prove theorems with similar conclusions to Theorem \ref{CDThm1} and Theorem \ref{CDThm2} but different hypotheses.